-Six horses are required for the riding (plus two spares) who are suitably sized for the candidates (a list of candidates including heights and weights provided two weeks prior to assessment date).
+Number of horses needed is six (plus two spares) who are suitably sized for the candidates (list of candidates including heights and weights provided two weeks prior to assessment date).
 This is considered to be approximately 14.2hh or over and left to your discretion; however no candidate should be under-horsed.
 You and the assessors reserve the right to request a horse to be changed.
-We are happy for you to use the same horses in two sessions providing they are suitable and are fit enough.
+We are happy to use the same horses in two sessions providing they are suitable and are fit enough.